yapmDev/flutter_remote_config/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document explains the architecture and design decisions of the BlendBerry Flutter SDK.
+This document explains the architecture and design decisions of Flutter Remote Config.

 ---